TrimarcJake/blog/_posts/2024-06-24-Virtualizing Windows Server 2025 on Apple Silicon.md

 The (not very) big secret is out.

 In my day job, I lead a [service](https://www.trimarcsecurity.com/ad-security-assessment) focused on assessing the security of one of Microsoft's most used technologies, Active Directory [AD].
-But for 18 years, I've use a MacBook as my daily driver.
+But for 18 years, I've used a MacBook as my daily driver.
 How did I get here?

 (If you don't care about why I'm a Mac user, skip to the **How To** section.)